 Upcoming events

-Following a brief intermission, we will be featuring one of the best films you've never seen, SO THIS IS PARIS (1926) from comedic master Ernst Lubitsch.
-A love quadrangle of mixed up communications and feelings, Lubitsch deftly juggles the chaos of love and lies colliding in the most humorous of ways -- climaxing with a chaotic and transcendent jazz ball, with more feathers and sparkles than you can imagine.
-You won't want to miss this treasure of a film as we celebrate the art of silent cinema on September 29, 2024.
+For November, we might all need a little comforting escapism - and will be showing one of the best films you've never seen, SO THIS IS PARIS (1926) from comedic master Ernst Lubitsch.
+A love quadrangle of mixed up communications and feelings, Lubitsch deftly juggles the chaos of love and lies colliding in the most humorous of ways -- climaxing with a chaotic and transcendent jazz ball, with more feathers and sparkles than you can shake a tailfeather at.
+You won't want to miss this treasure of a film. (rescheduled from September)

 3rd Annual Buster Keaton Celebration featuring THE GENERAL (1926)